Table of Contents

 A Concert ukulele falls in the mid-range category and emits a warmer tone and fuller sound.
 It additionally projects better than its smaller counterpart, giving the volume some boost.

 This ukulele was named Concert because it was built for performances.
-Just like the Soprano, the standard ukulele tuning (g-C-E-A) applies to this size.
+Just like the Soprano, the standard ukulele tuning (g-C-E-A) applies to this uke size.

 Soprano Vs Concert Ukulele – Similarities

 For example, they’re tuned to the same notes (g-C-E-A).
-As these notes are one and the same, the scales and chords are identical too.
+As these notes are the same, the scales and chords are identical too.
 Thus, it’s quite easy to change back and forth between these two.

 Soprano Vs Concert Ukulele – Differences

 A soprano has an average dimension of 21 inches or 53 cm, with the scale length or the space between the saddle and nut being 13 inches or 33 cm.
 Due to its short fingerboard, it only has 12-15 frets with a narrow space in between frets.

 A concert ukulele, on the other hand, has an average dimension of 23 inches or 58 cm and a scale length of 15 inches or 38 cm with 15-18 frets (more frets than a soprano) that has an extra space between frets.

 The soprano has a smaller body and shorter neck in comparison with the concert ukulele, which is wider and thicker all around.
 They’re both light in weight although the concert is slightly heavier than the other.
 The difference in ukulele sizes may be a few inches, but the effect on the sound and playability is quite noticeable.

 The bright and cheerful sound of the ukulele is what makes it different from other string instruments.
 With the soprano and concert not having an identical sizes, there is going to be a difference in the sounds they produce.